 |Duration||2017-11-01 - 2020-10-31|

 Currently there is no biomaterials pilot manufacturing ecosystem for translating concepts from the research-bench to pilot production readily accessible for SMEs + micro-enterprises within the Atlantic Area.

 The objective of Atlantic-Ket-Med is to create new innovation capacity by establishing an inter-regional pilot manufacturing ecosystem, developing human and infrastructural resources.
-The project will use the biomedical sector as a driver in the near term.
-In the longer term, it will help to establish productive systems for extracting greater value from the Atlantic biomaterials.
+The project will use the biomedical sector as a driver in the short term.
+In the long term, it will help to establish productive systems for extracting greater value from the Atlantic biomaterials.

-In terms of impact, partners and recruited SMEs + micro-enterprises will learn best practice in innovation and competition through: the implementation of audits and analyses of technical value chains, respectively; audits will inform transnational partnerships in which inter-regional innovation capacity is to be developed; differentiated value chains will determine sustainable competitiveness for enterprises; gaps in value chains will determine priority for development of innovation capacities; new training and expertise in key enabling technologies, Industrie 4.0 and Scalable Innovation, facilitated by three workshops, will underpin the use of transnational pilot system components.
-Finally, it will also be developed access procedures for 25 separate processes in the pilot ecosystem and five case studies will demonstrate opportunities for pilot manufacturing.
+In terms of impact, partners and recruited SMEs + micro-enterprises will learn best practice in innovation and competition through: the implementation of audits and analyses of technical value chains, respectively; audits will inform transnational partnerships in which inter-regional innovation capacity is to be developed; differentiated value chains will determine sustainable competitiveness for enterprises; gaps in value chains will determine priority for development of innovation capacities; new training and expertise in key enabling technologies, Industry 4.0 and Scalable Innovation, facilitated by three workshops, will underpin the use of transnational pilot system components.
+Finally, access procedures for 25 separate processes in the pilot ecosystem will also be developed and five case studies will demonstrate opportunities for pilot manufacturing.